budnik/Nonplanar_Slicing/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run main.py to open the GUI.
+Run main.py (main_Mac.py on Mac computers) to open the GUI.

 Select your .stl file and the .ini config file (directly exported from Prusaslicer -> Ctrl + E)